-Although we have been able to reduce the volume of paper and printing significantly over the last ten years through new ways of working, there is clearly more we can do about this.
-During the life of this strategy we intend to deliver a further reductions paper and printing, by enabling paperless meetings, the better sharing of information electronically, and reducing paper form filling.
+Although we have been able to reduce the volume of paper and printing significantly over the last 10 years through new ways of working, there is clearly more we can do about this.
+During the life of this strategy we intend to deliver further reductions in our use of paper and printing, by enabling paperless meetings, the better sharing of information electronically, and reducing paper form-filling.

-To make a success of new ways of working, we need to make sure our ICT is an enabler to assist in the changes we want to make and to allow our staff to guide us along the way.
-To help facilitate this, we will be seeking to establish a user group to ensure feedback and idea from staff get to be considered by the appropriate people in ICT.
+To make a success of new ways of working, we need to make sure our I&T is an enabler to assist in the changes we want to make and to allow our staff to guide us along the way.
+To help facilitate this, we will be seeking to establish a user group to ensure feedback from staff is considered by the appropriate people in the ICT department.